elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-08-14-cs2107-lecture-1-encryption.md

 - Impacts:
 	- Security may fail with tiny probability
     - Agaisnt computationally bounded attackers:
-			- If one key istested per clock cycle, a supercomputer canc heck 2^80 keys per year
+			- If one key is tested per clock cycle, a supercomputer can check 2^80 keys per year
             - A super computer since big bang can check ~2^112 keys
             - Key space size of modern ciphers >= 2^128